cjdbarlow/bedside-notebook/anaesthesia/paeds/premedication.md

 * Non-pharmacological

 ###Pharmacological
-Premedication is exceedingly helpful.
+Premedication is helpful in **children who can't use logic**.
 Consider:
 * Anxiolysis/sedation
 	* Midazolam: 0.5-1 mg/kg PO (up to 15mg)
 	Onset with 15-30 minutes.